Hungary

 SZÉP card benefit

 According to the general rules, the benefits granted by the employers, up to the recreational amount determined in the PIT Act, are taxable as fringe benefit, whereas the part exceeding this amount is taxable as ‘other specific benefit’.
-However, in the framework of the Economic Protection Action Plan, the Hungarian government has issued tax incentives to mitigate the economic effects of the COVID-19 epidemic, and the tax incentives have affected the SZÉP card benefits as well.
-The above-mentioned yearly recreational amount that can be given as a fringe benefit is HUF 450,000 (HUF 200,000 for public sector workers).
+The above-mentioned yearly recreational amount that can be given as a fringe benefit is HUF 450,000.

 After the benefit (granted by the employer to SZÉP card up to the above-defined recreational amount that can be treated as fringe benefit), 15% PIT and 13% social tax is payable.
 Please note that the benefit granted in excess of the above-mentioned recreational amount will continue to be taxable as ‘other specific benefit’.
 In this latter case, the tax base is 1.18 times the fair market value of the provided benefit on which 15% PIT and 13% social tax is payable.

-In addition to the above, it has been decided by the Parliament that as of 1 January 2023, the sub-accounts of the SZÉP Card will be eliminated and the balance on the card can be used freely for any services and activities.
+In addition to the above, as of 1 January 2023, the sub-accounts of the SZÉP Card were eliminated, and their balances were pooled into one sub-account that can be used freely for restaurant, hotel, or entertainment services and activities.

 There are two main types of benefits that can be provided tax-free to remote workers: